jeevanantham3174a-gif/Marine-AMR-Docking-Study/README.md

 # Marine Natural Products vs Superbugs

 ## Description
-This project studies antimicrobial resistance in Vibrio vulnificus using computational methods.
+This project investigates antimicrobial resistance in Vibrio vulnificus and evaluates Manoalide as a potential multi-target inhibitor using computational approaches.

 ## Tools Used
 - Prodigal (Prokaryotic gene prediction)